 What is a Coupon Bond?

-A coupon bond is a type of bond that includes attached coupons and pays periodic (typically annual or semi-annual) interest payments and its par value at maturity.
+A coupon bond is a type of bond that includes attached coupons and pays periodic (typically annual or semi-annual) interest payments during its lifetime and its par value at maturity.
 These bonds come with a coupon rate, which refers to the bond’s yield at the date of issuance.
-Bonds that have higher rates provide higher yields.
-Thus, coupon bonds are more lucrative to investors, though their value may vary over time.
+Bonds that have higher coupon rates offer investors higher yields on their investment.

-Nowadays, physical versions of these bonds are uncommon since most bonds are created electronically and do not come with physical certificates.
-Nevertheless, the term “coupon” is still used, but it only means the bond’s nominal yield.
+Nowadays, physical versions of bonds are uncommon since most bonds are created electronically and do not come with physical certificates.
+Nevertheless, the term “coupon” is still used, but it merely refers to the bond’s nominal yield.

 How Does a Coupon Bond Work?

 Let’s imagine that Apple Inc. issued a new four-year bond with a face value of $100 and an annual coupon rate of 5% of the bond’s face value.
-In this case, Apple will pay a $5 annual interest to investors on every bond purchased.
-After four years, on the bond’s maturity date, Apple will make its last coupon payment, as well as the face value of the bond.
+In this case, Apple will pay $5 in annual interest to investors for every bond purchased.
+After four years, on the bond’s maturity date, Apple will make its last coupon payment.
+It will also pay the investor back the face value of the bond.

 Despite the bond’s relatively simple design, its pricing remains a crucial issue.
-Investors should know a lot about bond pricing because it provides them a maximum price that they are willing to pay for the bond.
 If there is a high probability of default, investors may require a higher rate of return on the bond.

 Similar to the pricing of other types of bonds, the price of a coupon bond is determined by the present value formula.
 The formula is:

 Also, the slightly modified formula of the present value of an ordinary annuity can be used as a shortcut for the formula above, since the payments on this type of bond are fixed and set over fixed time periods: